 - You unreasonably failed to take advantage of opportunities to report or avoid the harassment.

 What if our relationship was consensual?

-Even if your relationship with your supervisor was consensual, it could still be considered coercive because of the influence a supervisor has over your employment.
-However, it can be difficult to prove sexual harassment following the end of a consensual relationship.
+Depending on the circumstances, a consensual relationship with you may have a claim for sexual harassment even if you had a consensual relationship with your supervisor.
+The relationship could still be considered coercive because of the influence a supervisor has over your employment.
+However, it can be difficult to prove sexual harassment based on a consensual relationship.
 That’s because personal animosity arising from a breakup is not actionable sexual harassment, but animosity based on a person’s gender can be.
-Simply “unchivalrous” or unfair behavior is not enough.
+Simply “unchivalrous” or unfair behavior (not holding the door for you, not paying for your coffee, treating you the same as your coworkers, etc.) is not enough to prove sexual harassment.

-For a sexual harassment claim, the employee’s subsequent mistreatment generally must be tied to the rejected supervisor’s unwanted sexual advances or other inappropriate efforts to resume the relationship.
-The focus is on sexual conduct that continues after the relationship ends.
-In other words, after a break-up, the supervisor continues to hit on you and send you inappropriate messages, you reject those advances, and they punish you for doing so.
+To claim sexual harassment following the end of a consensual relationship, you must generally show that the mistreatment is tied to your rejection of sexual advances or your supervisor’s inappropriate efforts to continue the relationship.
+The focus is on sexual conduct that continues after the consensual relationship ends.
+In other words, after a break-up, the supervisor continues to hit on you and send you inappropriate messages, and then punishes you for rejecting those advances.

 Since our relationship ended, work has been rough…

 You may be able to bring a claim for sexual harassment that occurs after a break-up if your supervisor carries out prior threats to punish you for ending the relationship.
 This is the case if you stay in a relationship out of fear that you will be fired or demoted if you end it.
 If your supervisor makes threats and then takes adverse actions after you end the relationship, the employer could be liable for sexual harassment, even if, after the break-up, your supervisor didn’t make additional sexual advances or try to resume the relationship.